sathvik987/background-generator/README.md

 # background-generator
 URL- (Check about section)

-You can use generated linear-gradient with background-image. <br/>
+You can use this website to generate linear-gradient.<br/>
 Example - background-image:linear-gradient(to right, rgb(138, 134, 117), rgb(58, 97, 197));